Dr Alan Cooklin

 Leonard is a consultant psychiatrist and honorary senior lecturer at University College London.
 He set up the Hackney KidsTime Workshop and offers parental mental health supervision in Hackney Children and Young People’s Services.
 He is a recognised authority on this subject and has authored books and papers on a variety of subjects including the effects of unemployment, burnout in mental health professionals, how to improve therapeutic environments in in-patient settings, and care of people with personality disorders.
 “As a consultant psychiatrist working for many years in deprived areas of east London, I was able to see the transgenerational impact of mental health in families.
 Helping children to develop resilience, while coping and responding to parental mental illness, offers an opportunity to break this cycle for future generations.
 Our Time aims for the creation and dissemination of interventions that can aid this process, and as a trustee I welcome the opportunity of making a contribution in this much needed arena.”

-Chineye has been a young carer of a parent with mental illness for most of her life.
-She was originally an attendee at KidsTime Workshops, and is now an ‘experience counsellor’, using her own past experiences to help other young people who have a parent with a mental illness.
-She has a Biomedical Science Degree, MSc in Mental Health: Psychological Therapies, Postgraduate in Low Intensity Cognitive Behavioural Therapy and currently works as a cognitive behavioural therapist and safeguarding lead for Enfield IAPT ( Improving Access to Psychological Therapies).
+Chineye has been a young carer of a parent with mental illness for most of her life and regularly attended our KidsTime Workshops.
+She now uses her own past experiences to help other young people who have a parent with a mental illness.
+She has a Biomedical Science Degree, MSc in Mental Health: Psychological Therapies, PGdip in Cognitive Behavioural Therapy and currently works as a cognitive behavioural therapist and safeguarding lead for an IAPT ( Improving Access to Psychological Therapies) Service.
 Chineye has combined her work and personal experiences by acting as both an advocate for the needs of children and young people and giving professional presentations to different groups in the UK and Europe.

 Dr Guinevere Tufnell